jakobgif/MCSD/README.md

-# MCSD
-FH Technikum Wien MCSD Class

 # Product Name
-> Short blurb about what your product does.
+> Solved tasks for FH Technikum Wien MCSD Class.

 One to two paragraph statement about your product and what it does.